The Engineering Approach to Dating

 After years of trial-and-error and reading all kinds of dating advice, I’ve come to the realization that dating is not just about meeting the right people, but rather a journey of learning and self-improvement.
 And if you don’t have much dating experience, be ready, unless you are already very attractive (or got very lucky), there is a pretty steep learning curve.

-No, I’m not an advocate of the Red Pill, PUA, Andrew Tate, or any of those online communities, despite borrowing some of their terminologies here.
+No, I’m not an advocate of The Red Pill, PUA, Andrew Tate, or any of those online communities, despite borrowing some of their terminologies here.
 A lot of their advice is deeply flawed and could do much more harm than good.
 This guide is developed from a collection of my own experiences as well as the experiences of my peers, what worked for us, and what didn’t.

 Some people like to say dating is mostly about circumstance and luck, and all the stuff here is unnecessary.
 I agree, but there are many tangible things that you can work on to improve your luck and circumstances in dating.